-Bankruptcy (see ) is possible if you still have outstanding liabilities and no further assets after liquidation.
+Bankruptcy (see Insurance Fund ) is possible if you still have outstanding liabilities and no further assets after liquidation.

 Liquidators are open-sourced and can be triggered by anybody running a liquidator bot.
-Liquidators, also known as Keepers, will have their collateral reward credited within their Drift account.
+Liquidators, also known as Keepers, will have their collateral reward credited to their Drift account.

 Liquidations will be triggered and positions will be liquidated based on oracle price, not the mark price of the exchange.

-The user's trade price at liquidiation for a perpetual position will be based on the oracle price + the penalty / fee that is set per market.
+The user's trade price at liquidation for a perpetual position will be based on the oracle price + the penalty / fee that is set per market.

 In the case of an oracle error (): the market will pause most fills, liquidations, and funding rate updates.